buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 So, the question becomes how do we get this JSON file into our frontend?
 For this project we are going to do some good old "copy pasta"!

 Copy the contents from your `WavePortal.json` and then head to your web app.
 You are going to make a new folder called `utils` under `src`.
-Under `src` create a file named `WavePortal.json`.
+Under `utils` create a file named `WavePortal.json`.
 So the full path will look like:

 `src/utils/WavePortal.json`